nicoloddo/x-tree-search/docs/index.md

 > Therefore the node is better than all its siblings.<br>
 > Since "best" is the best node among its siblings, the node is best.<br>

-Given this explanation, it is natural for the user to ask why a node has the score it has.<br>
+The above explanation, though, does not explain why the node has the score it has, nor why it has the children it has.

-While comparison adjectives and rank adjectives have inherent explanations coming from their definition, pointer adjectives might need an explanation of their own.
-By default, pointer adjectives are explained by their definition.
-But we can provide a more detailed explanation mechanism by utilizing the explanation parameter of the PointerAdjective constructor:
+While comparison adjectives and rank adjectives can usually be inherently explained by their definition, pointer adjectives often need an explanation of their own.<br>
+By default, adjectives in the framework are explained by their definition.
+But we can provide a more detailed explanation mechanism by utilizing the explanation parameter in any adjective's constructor:
 ```python
 QuantitativePointerAdjective("score",
     definition = "node.score",